 Other toxic components are PEGs aka polyethylene glycols.
 These are petroleum-derived ingredients used commonly in skincare as solvents and thickeners.

-FAQ About Vegan Skincare Benefits
+Myths About Vegan Skincare

 Update on May 05 (2023): Fact checked and medically reviewed by MD Shimona Garg